zhangjiangen11/godot/modules/game_help/MTerrain/README.md

 ```
 git submodule update --init --recursive
 ```
-This will automaticly pull godot-cpp into GDextension folder, After that go inside GDExtension folder and use scons to build this project
+This will automatically pull godot-cpp into GDextension folder, After that go inside GDExtension folder and use scons to build this project